fabienducret/go-micro/README.md

 # Go Micro

-This project is an entry point to the world of Microservices.
+This project is an entry point to the world of Microservices with Go.

 It's a result of an udemy's training and my point of view.